jbonjean/quinkana/README.md

 }
 ```

-For example, a typical configuration looks like:
+For example, a typical ELK configuration looks like:
 ```
 input {
 	udp {